John Diefenbaker: Mandate (1958–1962)

 Diefenbaker pursued a "One Canada" policy, seeking equality of all Canadians.
 As part of that philosophy, he was unwilling to make special concessions to Quebec's francophones.
 Thomas Van Dusen, who served as Diefenbaker's executive assistant and wrote a book about him, characterized the leader's views on this issue:

 There must be no compromise with Canada's existence as a nation.
 Opting out, two flags, two pension plans, associated states, Two Nations and all the other baggage of political dualism was ushering Quebec out of Confederation on the instalment plan.
 He could not accept any theory of two nations, however worded, because it would make of those neither French nor English second-class citizens.

-Diefenbaker's disinclination to make concessions to Quebec, along with the disintegration of the Union Nationale, the failure of the Tories to build an effective structure in Quebec, and Diefenbaker appointing few Quebecers to his Cabinet, none to senior positions, all led to an erosion of Progressive Conservative support in Quebec.
+Diefenbaker's disinclination to make concessions to Quebec, along with the disintegration of the Union Nationale, the failure of the Tories to build an effective structure in Quebec, and Diefenbaker appointing few Quebeckers to his Cabinet (and none to senior positions), all led to an erosion of Progressive Conservative support in Quebec.
 Diefenbaker did recommend the appointment of the first French-Canadian governor general, Georges Vanier.